JackHowa/ember-react-cheatsheet/docs/ember-to-react/conditional-rendering.md

 ## React

 Conditional rendering is done directly within JSX, which allows you to use JavaScript for dynamic logic.
-This includes if statements, ternary operators, and logical operators.
+This includes if statements, ternary operators, and logical operators ([docs](https://react.dev/learn/conditional-rendering)).

 JSX combines logic and UI, keeping the rendering logic in the component file.